 Preparation and Chitting

 Once you've got your spuds home, you can either start preparing them straight away or store them until you have the time.
-To save them for later you will need to find a cool, dark place but make sure they don't freeze.
+To save them later, you will need to find a cool, dark place but make sure they don't freeze.

-Chitting helps to break the dormancy of the tuber and can shorten the time between planting and harvesting by two weeks.
+Chitting helps to break the tuber's dormancy and can shorten the time between planting and harvesting by two weeks.
 It also helps to increase crop quantity.

 You'll need to stand the tubers upright with the most "eyes" facing up.
-If you're only planting a few, an egg box is perfect, but if you've got carried away and bought rather a lot (guilty as charged) then a wooden sided box with rolled up newspaper to hold them works just as well.
+If you're only planting a few, an egg box is perfect, but if you've got carried away and bought rather a lot (guilty as charged), then a wooden sided box with a rolled-up newspaper to hold them works just as well.